Frequently Asked Questions

 Through my online portal, you can generate a medical service receipt (superbill or invoice) for each visit, which has the information you need to submit an out-of-network claim to your insurance company for reimbursement.
 From this medical service receipt, many people choose to pursue reimbursement for any out-of-network benefits for which they are eligible, but I consider that a private decision between a person and his/her/their insurer.

-If your company offers Lyra Health, please let me know when you submit the initial patient portal so I can check your eligibility for mediation treatment as not all those who have Lyra qualify for medication management.
+If your company offers Lyra Health, please let me know when you submit the initial patient portal so I can check your eligibility for mediation treatment as not all companies who provide Lyra as a benefit qualify for medication management.
+Ask your HR department whether your company is contracted with Lyra Health.
+I do not provide solely talk therapy through Lyra Health.

 What are your fees?